-1 Programme MBA/IMG 2 Semester Even 3 Type of course Elective 4 Code of the subject MS056 5 Title of the subject Management of Non-Formal Organization 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of The Non-Informal sector is the backbone of the Indian the subject Economy.
+1 Programme MBA/IMG

+2 Semester Even

+3 Type of course Elective

+4 Code of the subject MS056

+5 Title of the subject Management of Non-Formal Organization 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of the The Non-Informal sector is the backbone of the Indian subject Economy.
 The understanding of the issues related to the informal sector is necessary to have a better understanding of the Indian economy.
 This course would try to educate the researcher on different issues related to the informal sector in India and across the developing countries.
-This paper would enable the management student and potential researcher to conduct some in-depth research work in the 0 unorganized sector.
-9 Brief Contents Introduction: Why the informal Economy Matters to Management Concept Features and Types of Non formal Management, Concept, Features and Types of Non formal organisation Function of Non formal sector Formalizing informal sector.
-Challenges of the informal economy for the field of Management.
-Theoretical Foundations: A General Equilibrium approach, Communication, Visibility, and the Informal Economy, Technology in Non formal sector - Application and challenges, Management of The ICT in Non informal sector, Small Business in the informal Economy, Informal Financial Services: A Proposed Research Agenda, The hidden enterprise culture: Entrepreneurship in the Non informal sector, Organization and Contract in the Informal Economy, Comparative Economic Organization Revisited: Hybrid Governance in the Informal Economy, Factors Influencing the Registration Decision in the Informal Economy, Informal Firms in India What Do We Know and Where Does the Research Go, Healthcare in the Informal economy, Subsistence Entrepreneurs and Formal Institutions: Semi- From India's Andhaar Droiget Lesson form Akshvanatra' Lesson from 'Arvind Eve care' 10 Contonts for lab No
+This paper would enable the management student and potential researcher to conduct some 7.00 in-depth research work in the unorganized sector.
+9 Brief Contents Introduction: Why the Informal Economy Matters to Management, Concept, Features and Types of Non formal sector, Difference between formal and informal organisation, Function of Non formal sector, Formalizing informal sector, Challenges of the informal economy for the field of Management, Theoretical Foundations: A General Equilibrium approach, Communication, Visibility, and the Informal Economy, Technology in Non formal sector - Application and challenges, Management of The ICT in Non informal sector, Small Business in the informal Economy, Informal Financial Services: A Proposed Research Agenda, The hidden enterprise culture: Entrepreneurship in the Non informal sector, Organization and Contract in the Informal Economy, Comparative Economic Organization Revisited: Hybrid Governance in the Informal Economy, Factors Influencing the Registration Decision in the Informal Economy, Informal Firms in India What Do We Know and Where Does the Research Go, Healthcare in the Informal economy, Subsistence Entrepreneurs and Formal Institutions: Semi-formal Governance among Indian Entrepreneurs, Learning From India's Aadhaar Project, Lesson form Akshyapatra', Lesson from 'Arvind Eye care' 10 Contents for lab No 10 Contents for 1ab INU

-1 Programme MBA/IMG 2 Semester Odd 3 Type of course Elective 4 Code of the subject MS057 5 Title of the subject Healthcare System Management 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of Upon successful completion of the course, student should the subject be able to: Delve into the components and functions of health care provider organizations and assess the unique challenges involved in managing complex health care organizations.
+1 Programme MBA/IMG

+2 Semester Odd

+3 Type of course Elective

+4 Code of the subject MS057

+5 Title of the subject Healthcare System Management

+6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of the Upon successful completion of the course, student should be able subject to: Delve into the components and functions of health care provider organizations and assess the unique challenges involved in managing complex health care organizations.
 Appraise the motivations and interests of key internal and external stakeholders and managing expectations and communicating with these stakeholders.
-Weigh common problems and decisions faced by health care managers, and explore the implications of various alternative strategic solutions 9 Brief Contents Issues in health management: leadership, management and motivation, Organizational behavior and management thinking, Strategic planning, Information systems, Complexity and purpose of health care organizations, For profit and non-profit organizations, Management responsibilities and health care operations, Management code of ethics and ethical decision-making, Care and cure processes, Operations management, Impact of the pandemic on providers and caregivers, Physician practice management, The post-pandemic health care system, Strategic planning, Industry consolidation 10 Contents for lab No
+Weigh common problems and decisions faced by health care managers, and explore the implications of various alternative strategic solutions 9 Brief Contents Issues in health management: leadership, management and motivation, Organizational behavior and management thinking, Strategic planning, Information systems, Complexity and purpose of health care organizations, For profit and non-profit organizations, Management responsibilities and health care operations, Management code of ethics and ethical decision- making, Care and cure processes, Operations management, Impact of the pandemic on providers and caregivers, Physician practice management, The post-pandemic health care system, Strategic planning, Industry consolidation 10 Contents for lab No